gurgunday/ghtml/README.md

 ### `htmlGenerator`

-The `htmlGenerator` function is a generator version of the `html` function.
+The `htmlGenerator` function is the generator version of the `html` function.
 It allows for the generation of HTML fragments in a streaming manner, which can be particularly useful for large templates or when generating HTML on-the-fly.

 ### `includeFile`

-Available for Node.js users, the `includeFile` function reads and outputs the content of a file, caching it in memory for future reuse.
+Available for Node.js users, the `includeFile` function reads and outputs the content of a file, while also caching it in memory for future reuse.

 ## Usage